spktrvm/CTI-Portfolio/README.md

 Welcome to my Cyber Threat Intelligence (CTI) and Malware Analysis repository.

 I am a Cybersecurity Professional specializing in Threat Intelligence.
 This repository serves as a live portfolio showcasing my practical application of intelligence lifecycles, threat modeling, and defensive methodologies.
-The content here demonstrates my ability to translate technical analysis into actionable intelligence, aligning with industry standards like the MITRE ATT&CK framework and EC-Council CTIA methodologies.
+The content here demonstrates my ability to translate technical analysis into actionable intelligence, aligning with industry standards like the MITRE ATT&CK framework.

 ## 📂 Repository Structure